Should I buy an insurance write-off? Cat C, Cat D, Cat S and Cat N car explained

-When searching for a used car, you may have seen a number of cheaper cars advertised as ‘Cat N’, ‘Cat S’, ‘Cat C’ or ‘Cat D’.
-Cars are put into these categories by insurance companies when they’ve been written off but what do they actually mean?
+When you’re looking to buy a used car, you may come across models with lower-than-average prices advertised as ‘Cat N’, ‘Cat S’, ‘Cat C’ or ‘Cat D’.
+These categories indicate that the cars have been written off by insurance companies for various reasons, but what exactly do they mean?

-Insurers will declare a vehicle as a write-off if the cost of repair exceeds 50% of its market value at the time of the accident.
-This means that a car can be declared as a write-off even if in some cases the damage is relatively minor.
-If this happens, the owner will receive the market value of the car but won’t get the car itself back.
-If the car goes on to be repaired and returned to the road, the category in which the car was placed by the insurer alerts a future buyer and insurer to the fact the car has been written off in the past.
+Usually an insurer will write off a vehicle if the cost of repair exceeds 50% of the market value of the car, meaning even minor damage can result in a write-off.
+When this happens, the owner receives the market value of the car but doesn’t get the car back.
+If the damage to the car is subsequently repaired and it’s returned to the road, the categorisation stays on its record, alerting future buyers and insurers that the car has been previously written off.

-Purchasing an insurance write-off isn’t necessarily the end of the world, but there are some things to know before buying one.
-There will also be some impact on its value when you come to sell it.
+Buying an insurance write-off isn’t always a bad idea, but there are some important things to consider before handing over your cash.
+For one thing, due to being marked in a write-off category, there will be some impact on the car’s value when you come to sell it.

 What are Cat A and Cat B cars?

 The current system of write-off categories came into force on 1 October 2017 superseding the previous system.
 However, Category A and B (Cat A and Cat B) classifications are still used for cars that can never be returned to the road.

 Category A write-offs are judged as having such severe damage that not only are they beyond repair, but no parts may be salvaged either.
 Such a vehicle must be crushed and destroyed so that no component from it can be used again.